The most important thing you must do when you receive a donation of any size is immediately thank your donor warmly and provide a donation receipt.

 Your gift could not have come at a better time to guarantee a seat in our program to a deserving student!

 You answered our call for donations so students could move off our waiting list and into classrooms.
-Because of your gift and gifts from other generous donors like you, seven new students got to enroll in school!
+Because of your gift, and gifts from other generous donors like you, 7 new students got to enroll in school!

-These seven children are receiving a quality education, three meals a day, mentoring, and medical care.
+These 7 children are receiving a quality education, 3 meals a day, mentoring, and medical care.
 And your gift made it happen.

-In Haiti, a typical adult has just five years of schooling, and the literacy rate is just 53 percent.
-Because of you, one Haitian child has a brighter future and the opportunity to break the cycle of poverty.
+In Haiti, a typical adult has just 5 years of schooling, and the literacy rate is only 53%.
+Because of you, a Haitian child has a brighter future and the opportunity to break the cycle of poverty.

 Warmly,